Emacs: Problems of the Scratch Buffer

 【Ctrl+x b】 then give a name that is not one of existing buffers.) - When the scratch buffer is closed, emacs does not prompt user to save it.
 This easily causes data loss.

-- A scratch pad can be very useful not just for temporary elisp code but for any scratch notes or programing in other languages.
-(For example, well known programer Stevey Yegg in his popular blog article Effective Emacs, considers creating new temp buffer as a top 10 tip in emacs productivity.)
+- A scratch pad can be very useful not just for temporary elisp code but for any scratch notes or programing in other languages. (e.g. well known programer Stevey Yegg in his popular blog article Effective Emacs, considers creating new temp buffer as a top 10 tip in emacs productivity.)

 - Emacs does not provide a user level function to create a new buffer.
 It has menu [File ▸ Open file…] (a wrapper to the